onomondo/onomondo-eim/README.md

 The `status` in the `rest` table is changed from `new` to `work` as soon as the related procedure begins to execute.
 To maintain the state of the specific procedure the `work` table is used.
 This table is kept in RAM only, which means that its contents are volatile.
 This is a performance optimization.
-The work state may be updated quite frquently and in case the eIM has to handle a lot of IPAd clients simultaniously it is better not to synchronize each state change to the disk.
+The work state may be updated quite frequently and in case the eIM has to handle a lot of IPAd clients simultaneously it is better not to synchronize each state change to the disk.
 The state in the `work` table is also only valuable during the execution of the procedure and a restart of the eIM while a procedure is running forcefully will terminate a procedure anyway.